lnugraha/swiftification/README.md

 ```

 ## Handling Data Pass without using Segue ##
-1. Using delegates and protocols for backward data pass
+- [ ] Using delegates and protocols for backward data pass
-2. Using singleton design patterns to ensure data persistency
+- [ ] Using singleton design patterns to ensure data persistency

+## Designing constraint and layout ##
+- [ ] Using NSLayoutConstraint

 ## Managing Program Scalability using Modal View View Modal (MVVM) Design Pattern ##